 Find the full recipe with ingredient proportions, detailed instructions, and a video tutorial in the printable form at the bottom of the post.

-Roast – Then I bake the shrimp for a couple of minutes, until they’re pink.
+Roast – Then I bake the shrimp for a couple of minutes, until they’re pink, but just barely cooked through.
+When shrimp cook too long, they become rubbery.
+Let’s avoid that!

 Chop – In a bowl, I toss in some chopped cucumbers and avocado chunks.
-Then I add in the minced garlic, cilantro, mint and I cover that all up with some olive oil and freshly squeeze lime juice.
-I use a set of tongs to mix these all up really well making sure not to crush the avocado.
+Then I add in the minced garlic, cilantro, and mint, and I drizzle it with some olive oil and freshly squeezed lime juice.
+I use a set of tongs to mix these all up really well, but gently, making sure not to crush the avocado.

-Chill – Finally, I add in the cooled shrimp and chill before serving.
+Chill – Finally, I add in the cooled shrimp, toss it gently, and chill before serving.
+This all tastes so much better when it’s cold… I need chill time, and so does this seafood salad.

 Recipe Variations

-- Mango – Mix in some chopped mango for a tropical and fruity twist.
+• Mango – Mix in some fresh chopped mango for a tropical and fruity twist.

-- Heat – Sprinkle in some crushed red pepper flakes for some added heat.
+• Heat – Sprinkle in some crushed red pepper flakes (or chili oil) for some added heat.

-- Greens – To make this into more of a salad, mix in some leafy greens like arugula.
+• Greens – To make this into more of a green salad, mix in some leafy greens like arugula or spring mix.

 Serving Suggestions